-Every two weeks, we send out a newsletter that includes the best of the best upcoming events.
-If you sign up for our E-magazine, you'll get those, plus all the best new content (our ultimate fall bucket list, for example, or a guide to the N.C.
-State Fair).
+Each month we send out a newsletter that includes the best of the best upcoming events.
+If you sign up for our E-magazine, you'll get those, plus all the best new content (a guide to visiting pumpkin patches, for example, or the details on an important new park that just opened in downtown Raleigh).

 It's so long to summer, hello to fall!
 The month of October is shaping up to be a big one—hockey games, cultural festivals, holiday shopping, pumpkin pies, lots of ways to experience the arts and (last but not least!) the N.C.
 State Fair are coming right up!